tyrelcruz/tyrelcruz/README.md

 </div>

 <p align="center">
 I am <strong>Tyrel Cruz</strong>, an aspiring Full-Stack Developer passionate about building web and mobile applications.
-Skilled in <strong>Flutter</strong> and the <strong>MERN stack</strong>, with a strong drive to learn, grow, and contribute to collaborative, real-world software projects.
+Skilled in <strong>Flutter</strong> and the <strong>MERN stack</strong>, with a strong drive to learn, grow, and contribute to collaborative, real-world software projects
 </p>